Last Updated on June 11, 2025

 Read on and find out what not to do on a visit to London.

-Tipping is super easy if you know the rules.
-Here they are:
+Tipping is super easy if you know the rules and is normally done to show appreciation for excellent service.
+Here are the rules:

 - It’s customary to tip if you’ve had good service at a restaurant.
 The normal amount to tip is between 10 and 12%.
 However, it’s not always necessary to tip.
 Sometimes, a restaurant will add a service charge onto the bill.
 Check the bill when you pay to see if this is the case.
 If this happens you are not expected to tip as it’s covered by this charge.